ThriveNYC’s partnership with the NYPD

 “It doesn’t matter what kind of uniform you’re in, everyone needs support.
 A lot of our officers are looking for more support, and we’re here to help them find it.” –Sebastian, a Mental Health First Aid trainer

 Since its launch, Thrive and the NYPD have been strong partners.
-For the last three years, we have worked together to enhance the critical role officers play responding to mental health crises, de-escalating tough situations, and connecting those in need to care.
-And for the last year, Thrive has supported police leadership to develop and implement the Department’s comprehensive suicide prevention strategy.
+Since 2016, we have worked together to enhance the critical role officers play responding to mental health crises, de-escalating tough situations, and connecting those in need to care.
+And since 2019, Thrive has supported police leadership to develop and implement the Department’s comprehensive suicide prevention strategy.

 Support for officers

 Thrive is providing critical support to the NYPD to prevent officer suicides.
 We have brought in national experts to guide this work.
 We have collaborated to design an executive-level and precinct-level training.
-Every Patrol Borough in the City is partnering with Thrive to offer Mental Health First Aid training.
-Thrive will also help train those selected to participate in the Department’s new Peer Support Program.
-Many other strategies are on the way.
+Every Patrol Borough in the City has partnered with Thrive to offer Mental Health First Aid training.
+Thrive also helped train those selected to participate in the Department’s new Peer Support Program.

-New suicide prevention training covers risk factors and warning signs, how to talk to someone who may be in crisis, where to go for help, and how leadership can support officer wellness.
+Suicide prevention training covered risk factors and warning signs, how to talk to someone who may be in crisis, where to go for help, and how leadership can support officer wellness.
 Delivered in partnership with NYC Well, a signature Thrive program, this training reached 18,000 personnel in every precinct, Police Service Area (PSA), and transit district, and ultimately expanded to train nearly 40,000 NYPD personnel from September through the end of November 2019.